atxrenegade/directory_cozumel/notes.md

 28. add styling to menus, forms, and listings

-29. add containers for sponsored listings and ads
+X 29. add containers for sponsored listings and ads

 30. create google maps functionality for listings